vadymmusiienko/escape-vimension/README.md

 ### Progression

--   **Unlocked by default:** Movement only, plus command `x` to pick up or destroy simple obstacles.
+-   **Unlocked by default:** Movement only, plus command `x` to pick up or destroy simple obstacles
--   **As the game progresses:** Additional abilities are unlocked; puzzles become more complex and require chaining multiple commands.
+-   **As the game progresses:** Additional abilities are unlocked; puzzles become more complex and require chaining multiple commands
--   **Buyable commands:** Using coins, players can purchase numbers (1–9) to repeat a command multiple times, similar to Vim.
+-   **Buyable commands:** Using coins, players can purchase numbers (1–9) to repeat a command multiple times, similar to Vim

 ---